Length: 500 words or less

 Can I submit more than one entry?

-Students may submit only one entry per category (one poem or one film), but may submit to both film and poetry categories in their grade division.
+Students may submit only one entry per category (one poem, film or graph set), but may submit to both film and poetry categories in their grade division.

 What else do I need to submit?

-All students MUST name an adult sponsor (e.g. a teacher) to confirm entries are their own work.
+All students MUST name an adult sponsor (e.g. a teacher, librarian, parent) to confirm entries are their own work.
+This sponsor MUST be responsive to email.

-All participants under 18 must also upload a signed parent or legal guardian consent form (available on the submission page).
+All participants must also upload a signed consent form (available on the submission page after entries open)

 How do I know you got my submission?